De Profundis (letter): Second part: Christ as a romantic artist

 The second part of the letter traces Wilde's spiritual growth through the physical and emotional hardships of his imprisonment.
 Wilde introduces the greater context, making a typically grandiose claim: "I was one who stood in symbolic relations to the art and culture of my age", though he later writes, in a more humble vein, "I have said of myself that I was one who stood in symbolic relations to the art and culture of my age.
 There is not a single wretched man in this wretched place along with me who does not stand in symbolic relation to the very secret of life.
 For the secret of life is suffering."
-Briefly sketching his ascendancy and dominance of the literary and social scenes in London, he contrasts his past position and the attendant pleasure with his current position and the pain it brings.
+Describing briefly his ascendancy and dominance of the literary and social scenes in London, he contrasts his past fame and the attendant pleasure with his current condition and the pain it brings.
 Pleasure and success are an artifice, he says, while pain wears no mask.
 He turns to humility as a remedy, and identifies with the other prisoners.

 Wilde uses Isaiah 53:3 to introduce his Christian theme: "He is despised and rejected of men, a man of sorrows and acquainted with grief and we hid our faces from him."
 Though Peter Raby acknowledges the "obvious relevance" of this quotation to Wilde's situation, he argues that the line does not necessitate the comparison with Christ implicit in his description of Robert Ross doffing his hat to Wilde after his conviction.
-Wilde adopts Jesus of Nazareth as a symbol of western kindness and eastern serenity and as a rebel-hero of mind, body and soul.
+Wilde adopts Jesus of Nazareth as a symbol of Western kindness and Eastern serenity and as a rebel-hero of mind, body and soul.
 Though other romantics had discussed Jesus in artistic terms, Wilde's conception is the most radical.
-He moves methodically toward this conclusion: his earlier antinomian attitude is re-iterated and he finds no recompense in traditional morality.
+His earlier antinomian attitude is reiterated and he finds no recompense in traditional morality.
 Though Wilde loved the beauty of religion, he dismissed it now as a source of solace, saying "My Gods dwell in temples made with hands".
 Reason was similarly lacking: Wilde felt that the law had convicted him unjustly.
 Instead Wilde reworked his earlier doctrine of the appreciation of experience: all of it must be accepted and transformed, whatever its origin.
 Wilde declared he would actively accept sorrow and discover humility, be happy and appreciate developments in art and life.

-He also felt redemption and fulfilment in his ordeal, realising that his hardship had filled the soul with the fruit of experience, however bitter it tasted at the time:
+He also felt redemption and fulfilment in his ordeal, realising that his hardship had at least filled him with the fruit of experience: